jaUXsh/react_storefront_site/README.md

 # React Mock Storefront Page - MBoutique

 > This repo contains the base code and setup of a mock macaraon bakery storefront page.
-This website is built completely in React.
+This project allowed me to practice pixel perfect htmlization, creating a successful website in React.

 ### Feature List
 * Banner Images Dynamically Change